Tigon-Golf-Carts-LLC/AtlanticCountyGolfCarts/replit.md

   - Updated "Rental Services" and "Contact Us Today" buttons to white background with blue text
   - Applied consistent styling to both MontgomeryCountyMunicipalityPage and MontgomeryCountyCommunityPages components
   - All 62 official municipalities and 37+ community pages now have proper orange/blue button color scheme
+- ✅ **Complete Phone Number Standardization**: Updated phone number from (267) 645-6271 to 1-844-844-6638 across all location pages:
+  - Updated MontgomeryCountyMunicipalityPage component businessPhone variable
+  - Verified all rental pages already use correct unified phone number 1-844-844-6638
+  - Confirmed no remaining instances of old phone number (267) 645-6271 anywhere in the codebase
+  - All 62 municipality pages and 37+ community pages now display consistent contact information

 ## Recent Changes (January 24, 2025)